prpole/dissertation/chapter2/main.md

 London suggests that our connection with the planet is bodily rather than
-intellectual: "He glanced down at first in order to assure himself that he was really standing up, for the absence of sensation in his feet left him *unrelated to the earth*"; and on the next page, as the man runs on feet that are entirely numb, "He seemed to himself to skim along above the surface, and to have *no connection with the earth*."[@london_build_2001 269-70, emphasis mine.]
+intellectual: "He glanced down at first in order to assure himself that he was really standing up, for the absence of sensation in his feet left him *unrelated to the earth*"; and shortly thereafter, as the man runs on feet that are entirely numb, "He seemed to himself to skim along above the surface, and to have *no connection with the earth*."[@london_build_2001 269-70, emphasis mine.]
 The statement would draw attention even without repetition, but as when